nigelkelly/nigelkelly.github.io/the-good-and-bad-parts-of-firebase-syncing-part2.md

 ---
-title: This will be used as the title-tag of the page head
+title: The Good and Bad of Firebase Syncing - A Followup
 ---

 <link href="http://kevinburke.bitbucket.org/markdowncss/markdown.css" rel="stylesheet"></link>
-### Background
+### The Good and Bad of Firebase Syncing - A Followup

 I wrote about an issue I noted with firebase syncing last week.
 The article can be found here.
 I had observed that data created locally by a client will not necessarily make it back to the firebase servers, that there is no mechanism to warn the developer or the user when a connection is lost, firebase continues to operate as if nothing has happened and that if you do a page refresh, whilst a disconnection is in play, that data can be lost.
 You can download the tests here and run them yourself or you can watch this video I created of myself running the test.